PolymerSearch/awesome-ycombinator/README.md

   <img width="500" src="ycadvice.jpg">
 </p>

-These YC resources can also be conveniently browsed at <a href="https://ycadvice.com" target="_blank">YCAdvice.com</a>.
+Given hundreds of topics here (!), these YC resources can also be conveniently browsed at <a href="https://ycadvice.com" target="_blank">YCAdvice.com</a>.

 Converted using [Polymer Search](http://polymersearch.com/beta), a search and insights engine that converts any structured data into a powerful web experience.